Ivy-mirror/Ivy-mirror/README.md

 - 😲 ¿What about me?
 My first degree is in law, but i do a lot of things more like photography, poetry, music, and now i'm learning Front End development.
 - 🤯 But that is not all: I’m interested in learning all that i can.
 - ❔ ¿Why do you want to reach me? ☑️ I have experience in a lot of fields like:  human resources, sales, law and teaching.
-- 👀 I’m looking to collaborate on Front End developers.
+- 👀 I’m looking to collaborate with Front End developers.
 - 📫 ¿How to reach me? as ivania_espejo_arts on instagram and to the email ivaniaespejoduran@gmail.com
 - 😄 Pronouns: She / Her.